darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/styles.md

 : You can cancel the creation process by pressing the Cancel button or pressing the Esc key on your keyboard.

 edit
-: Select "edit" to bring up a dialog which allows you to include or exclude specific items from the stack of an existing style.
-Check the “duplicate” option if you want to create a new style, instead of overwriting the existing one, in which case you will need to provide a unique name for the new style.
+: Select "edit" to bring up a dialog which allows you to edit an existing style.
+You can add or remove modules and pick modules to update from the current edit.
+: Check the “duplicate” option if you want to create a new style, instead of overwriting the existing one, in which case you will need to provide a unique name for the new style.

 remove
 : Delete the selected style, without any further prompt.